-Farewell, Napster: Read SPIN’s 2000 Story About The Little Pirate That Could
+Farewell, Napster: SPIN’s 2000 Feature About the Little Pirate That Could

-Look back at what we called 'the obsessively loved, obsessively hated software that's revolutionizing MP3s on the web'
+The obsessively loved, obsessively hated software that revolutionized MP3s on the web

 Have you heard of the bubonic plague?

-With enemies like the RIAA and the campus bandwith police,who needs a marketing department?
+WITH ENEMIES LIKE THE RIAA AND THE CAMPUS BANDWIDTH POLICE, who needs a marketing department?
 Each time someone tries to stop Napster, its buzz just gets louder.
 But if Napster didn’t make it so easy to get illegal copies of copyright-protected songs, would it really be so popular?
-Askinterim CEO Eileen Richardson why users find Napster so appealing, andshe talks about community, discovering new music, and Napster’s potentialfor helping new and unsigned bands find an audience.
-Hence, the nextversion of Napster, the first official release, will feature more community-oriented functionality, including instant messaging, user-created chatrooms, and ways to spotlight new artists.
+Ask interim CEO Eileen Richardson why users find Napster so appealing, and she talks about community, discovering new music, and Napster’s potential for helping new and unsigned bands find an audience.
+Hence, the next version of Napster, the first official release, will feature more community-oriented functionality, including instant messaging, user-created chatrooms, and ways to spotlight new artists.

 “I want liner notes: I want a tangible good.
 I want to own the physical CD.”